LeanerCloud/aws-marketplace-cli/README.md

 ## Potential future work (contributions welcome!)

 - Add support for managing new versions of the product and potentially other changes.
-- Maybe reorganize the product YAML data into a subdirectory.
 - Add support for managing AMI products
-- Prettier display of the product listing

 ## License